Skip to Main Content

 For comparison across Hong Kong's wider dining spectrum, the contrast is instructive.
 The Former Jumbo Floating Restaurant in Aberdeen represented a very different relationship between setting and food, where spectacle was the product.
 Le Salon de Thé de Joël Robuchon Hong Kong (ifc mall) in Central sits in a retail-anchored luxury tier.
 AMMO's position in a heritage arts complex places it in a smaller, more specifically curated category where the physical and cultural context is inseparable from the dining proposition.

-For readers building out a broader Hong Kong itinerary, the full picture of what Central and Western offers across dining formats and price points is mapped in our full Central And Western restaurants guide.
+For readers building out a broader Hong Kong itinerary, Central and Western offers a wide range of dining formats and price points.
 Across the wider city, venues such as Block 18 Doggie's Noodle in Yau Tsim Mong, Lei Garden in Sha Tin, and Hoi Tin Garden in Tuen Mun demonstrate how different the city's dining registers can be once you move beyond the Central core.
 For international comparison, the sourcing discipline that defines the more serious European kitchens in Hong Kong shares a philosophical reference point with operations such as Le Bernardin in New York City and Lazy Bear in San Francisco, where ingredient provenance is treated as a structural element of the menu rather than a marketing addition.

 Planning Your Visit